lsa-pucrs/Player-Stage-Manual/docs/CONTROLLER_CPP.md

 * `item_name`: this is the name that you gave to the object in the worldfile, it could be *any* model that you have described in the worldfile.
-For example, in [This Example](WORLDFILES.md#322-an-example-robot) in the worldfile we declared a Bigbob type robot which we called "bob1" so the `item_name` for that object is "bob1".
+For example, in [Section 3.2.2 - An Example Robot](WORLDFILES.md#322-an-example-robot) in the worldfile we declared a Bigbob type robot which we called "bob1" so the `item_name` for that object is "bob1".
 Similarly in [Section 3.2.3 - Building Other Stuff](WORLDFILES.md#323-building-other-stuff) we built some